 SV9102 Research Ethics is compulsory for all candidates on the PhD programme at the Faculty of Social Sciences, University of Oslo, with the exception of candidates from the Department of Psychology who follow a separate course in research ethics.
-Deadline for registering for Fall 2017 is September 15th.
+Deadline for registering for spring 2018 is February 15th.
 Candidates can apply in Studentweb.

 Please note: Prior to the start of the course, candidates must submit a memorandum on research ethics.
 The memo must account for one or more of the ethical research topics in their own doctoral thesis based on "Guidelines for research ethics in the social sciences, law, and the humanities" (NESH 2006), and this must form the basis of the presentation and discussion in the seminars on research ethics.

-The memo must be between 800 and 2,000 words and must be uploaded in Fronter.
+The memo must be between 800 and 2,000 words and must be uploaded in Canvas.
 The memo must be submitted as a pdf file.

 External candidates cannot take this course.
 You must be admitted to the programme to be able to sit the examination.

 Admission to the course is dependent on admission to the PhD programme at the Faculty of Social Sciences, University of Oslo.

 Candidates from other departments at UiO may be admitted if there is free capacity.